NEW LOCATION: Naval Academy Club at the United States Naval Academy

 His offshore and coastal resume includes extensive cruising under both sail and power.
 Bermuda, Hawaii and transatlantic passages are familiar territory.
 He and his wife and two young children spent five years engaged in a voyage around the world.
 In the 1980s, he managed the full service boatyard, and has been a regular presence in technical journals focusing predominantly on marine topics.
 During the past 17 years he has moderated US Sailing Safety at Sea Seminars, and also serves as an adjunct lecturer at the Annapolis School of Seamanship.
 He resides in Annapolis, MD and still favors spending as much time on the water as possible.

-Classes: Medical Emergencies at Sea
+Classes: Safety at Sea

 Jody Argo Schroath has been an editor at Chesapeake Bay Magazine for the past 10 years, exploring and writing about the extraordinary estuary that is the Chesapeake Bay.
 She is also a veteran of nearly a dozen passages along the Intracoastal Waterway (ICW) and author of the new Atlantic Coast ICW Planning Guide, published by Chesapeake Bay Media.
 A lifelong boater in both sail and power boats, she currently cruises out of Annapolis aboard Moment of Zen, a 36-foot Endeavour sailing catamaran, with her two-dog crew, Bindi and Cowboy Bob.